Pop-Up NYC Museum Shows the Impact of Plastic on Our Oceans

 Some depressing news released on June 6, in fact, highlights that a recent study by Monterey Bay Aquarium and Monterey Bay Aquarium Research Institute found that microplastics pervade the ocean’s water column and are now incorporated into marine food webs.
 Microplastics were found in all of the animals sampled for the study, with the most abundant types of plastic matching those commonly used in consumer products.
 Plastic was also recently claimed to be found at the bottom of the Mariana Trench, the world’s deepest ocean trench.

+Visitors to the Museum of Plastic are led through a neon-colored path that showcases the problem—by 2050, the ocean is expected to contain more plastic than fish; 500 billion water bottles are used every year; revenue for the plastic water bottle industry is expected to reach $200 billion by the end of 2022—in dynamic and cheeky ways.
+For example, there is a photo-worthy giant receipt showing what $200 billion can buy instead of water bottles: Pay the Fyre Festival debt; 8 million college degrees; fix the water crisis in Flint, Michigan; and stay on Necker Island in the British Virgin Islands for a year, to name a few.
 Another area illustrates what the ocean could like by 2050, either full of plastic litter, or clean and clear if we begin to take action.
 The exhibit then presents various solutions, like aluminum water cans, which can be infinitely recycled and reused, and reusable water bottles.
 The final area asks visitors to make a pledge about how they will hydrate, which is recorded.
 An HP screen, the world’s first one to be made with ocean-bound plastic diverted from waterways, displays the pledges.

 In the end, the pop-up and accompanying campaign hope to help eliminate single-use plastic water bottles.